Democrats in the Minnesota Legislature poised to pass contentious gun control measures

 Across the country, a few cracks have been opening up in the pattern of Republican-controlled states loosening gun laws while Democratic states like Minnesota tighten them.
 GOP Tennessee Gov. Bill Lee wants to call a special session to pass what he has avoided calling a red flag law, calling it a “toxic political label.”
 And two Republicans in a Texas legislative committee broke ranks to back raising the age for buying semi-automatic rifles from 18 to 21.
 But it’s far too soon to say the GOP is changing direction even amid a record-setting pace for mass killings in the U.S.

 Democrats who have a more comfortable majority in the Minnesota House scheduled the package for debate late Friday night on the presumption that the Senate would pass it first.
 The House had already passed the gun measures as part of its original public safety bill.
-Democratic Gov. Tim Walz strongly supports the legislation.
+Democratic Gov. Tim Walz has repeatedly said he will sign the legislation.

 The package also includes tougher restrictions on the use by police of no-knock warrants.
 While it stops short of a ban, it allows only very limited exceptions.